tcucinotta/hello-world/README.md

 # hello-world
 Introduction to GitHub

-I am a GitHub and Python noob.
+I am learning GitHub for Python and my Data Science course.